bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 ### Python: Combining data from multiple sources and creating connection to MySQL database

-Combining selected sheets from each of the 12 excel files Created a connection to MySQL database and imported the raw data into Tableplus Created 12 custom table names for the respective imported excel files
+Combining selected sheets from each of the 12 excel files <br>
+Created a connection to MySQL database and imported the raw data into Tableplus <br>
+Created 12 custom table names for the respective imported excel files
 ```
 # Create a list of the different file paths where the excel sheets are stored